BigBang (South Korean band): 2015–2016: Made, second world tour and tenth anniversary

 To promote their singles, BigBang embarked on their second world tour which received positive reviews and was commercially successful.
 Kicking off with two shows in Seoul on April 25 and 26, the tour gathered 1.5 million fans around the world, making it the largest tour by any Korean act.
 By the end of the year, BigBang had earned over ₩150 billion (US$120 million).
 Despite the commercial success of the singles, the release of the full album was postponed to add new songs to the album and for the group to rest after four months of promotions.
 BigBang continued touring into 2016 for their Made V.I.P Tour, visiting China, Macau, Malaysia, Singapore, Taiwan and the United States.
-The group was the highest earning artist of 2016 in Mainland China based on concert revenue, by earning US$70.3 million, accounting for 70% of the entire total box office of South Korean artists in China for the year.
+The group was the highest earning artist of 2016 in mainland China based on concert revenue, by earning US$70.3 million, accounting for 70% of the entire total box office of South Korean artists in China for the year.
 In April and May, they toured Japan for their Fantastic Babys Tour, meeting 280,000 fans.

 Several projects were launched to commemorate the group's 10th anniversary.
 The first was the documentary film Big Bang Made, which followed the group through their Made Tour in 2015, released on June 30, 2016.
 The band held a 10th anniversary concert tour, 0.TO.10, from July 2016 to January 2017, which included sold-out stadium shows at Yanmar Stadium Nagai in Osaka, Japan and at Seoul World Cup Stadium in Seoul, South Korea.
 The tour drew 781,500 attendees from 16 concerts in Japan, and made BigBang the act with the biggest concert mobilization power for the year in Japan, the first time a foreign act has topped the list.
 Overall, they gathered a 1.1 million attendance for the tour.
 The band also held an art exhibition, titled A TO Z, to showcase the history of the group as well as to celebrate a decade with their fans.
 The exhibition ran from August 5 to October 30 at the S-Factory in Seoul.
-The exhibition travelled to Taipei, Taiwan from June 24 to August 22 in 2017.
+The exhibition travelled to Taipei, Taiwan from June 24 to August 22, 2017.